Productivity2021-07-06

 In the remote workplace where employees struggle to find a balance between their work and personal lives, and where employees are pressured to collaborate, communicate, and work all at the same time, the multiple switching between tasks hampers the opportunity to create and follow a deep work routine.

-2. Staying always on
+2. Staying Always On

-The culture of staying plugged in to work, particularly the staying “available” on communication apps, to combat the pitfalls of the problem of low visibility has led to an increasingly busy workforce.
+The culture of staying plugged into work, particularly the staying “available” on communication apps, to combat the pitfalls of the problem of low visibility has led to an increasingly busy workforce.
 This workforce, although plugged in and busy, unfortunately, doesn’t deliver results in terms of volume or value.
 The need to stay visible to colleagues and managers, particularly in remote work environments, severely limits an employee’s ability to follow a deep work practice.

-3. Distracting surroundings
+3. Distracting Surroundings

 Distracting surroundings